 Huawei, JD.COM, CTrip, and Tencent are other Chinese companies that I’ve observed to be expanding their ranks of foreign employees.
 Huawei, for example, put out a call last year for 50 English-speaking technical writers.

-I acknowledge that Chinese companies value foreign talent with Chinese language skills and experience living in China, However, given that these companies want to reach international consumers and investment opportunities, having niche expertise and experience outside of China where these countries what to do business is going to be looked at favorably.
+I acknowledge that Chinese companies value foreign talent with Chinese language skills and experience living in China, However, given that these companies want to reach international consumers and investment opportunities, having niche expertise and experience outside of China where these countries what to do business is going to be looked at favourably.

 If you enjoy studying Chinese, the best time to learn is when you’re young and before you start working full-time.
 Learning Chinese takes a massive amount of effort and anyone working a full-time job will attest to the difficulty of learning Chinese as a side-project.
 Chinese language skills will also boost your employability in China but there can be a diminishing rate of return.
 Having a HSK 4 versus a HSK 6 on your CV is not going to make a huge difference when it comes to applying for a job.

 Moreover, a postgraduate degree from a Chinese university and wicked Chinese skills are unlikely to produce what you will call a silver bullet.
-Sure, a postgraduate degree will fast-track a career in academia and wicked Chinese will get you a job on Chinese TV in the mold of DaShan.
+Sure, a postgraduate degree will fast-track a career in academia and wicked Chinese will get you a job on Chinese TV in the mould of DaShan.
 But outside of that, you’re going to have to fight alongside other job applicants with inferior Chinese and potentially a wider skill set.

 The most important item to persuading an employer and earning more money is showing that you have demonstrated experience in the role offered and you can prove that with a portfolio of work.
 That portfolio of work could entail previous internship and part-time work experience, running Facebook ads for your older brother’s business, publishing content on Medium.com or in the newspaper, creating a content platform like Asia Options, volunteering for an NGO like the Australia China Youth Association or growing your own YouTube channel.